Skip to content

 10. Plot 9 is not (yet) accessible via wheelchair

-*To come… a composting toilet (funding pending), wood-working area, treehouse and recycled-window greenhouse.
+*Next developments… a wood-working area, treehouse and recycled-window greenhouse.

 1. The Dodeca-Den

-This structure, designed by Andy is a highly innovative, adaptable and intimate space.
-Nestled between a fig tree and grape vines, the space is a living sculpture, surrounded and formed by timber and plants.
+This structure, designed by Andy is a highly adaptable and intimate space.
+Nestled between a fig tree and grape vines, the space is a living sculpture, surrounded and formed by natural timbers and plants.
 The structure was completed in early summer 2023.
 It is 7m in diameter and has 12 sides (hence the name…) made up of interlinked timber A-frames.

 It be configured in the following ways: